mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 TDM shared functions are saved in the **TDM** [Logic file](/articles/04_fabric_studio/09_logic_files_and_categories.md).

 Import the TDM shared functions to your project.
-Note that it is recommended to add the project's shared functions to a separate category (Logic file) to simplify upgrading the TDM version since the TDM category contains the product's functions.
+Note that since the TDM category contains the product's functions, it is recommended to add the project's shared functions to a separate category (Logic file) to simplify upgrading the TDM version.

 ### Shared Translations